AstraBert/love-notes/_posts/2024-12-26-Les-enfants-qui-saiment.md

 <!-- more -->

-### Les enfants qui s'aiment - Jacques Prevert, 1951
+### Les enfants qui s'aiment - Jacques Prevert

-_Les enfants qui s'aiment s'embrassent debout_
-_Contre les portes de la nuit_
+_Les enfants qui s'aiment s'embrassent debout /_ _Contre les portes de la nuit /_
-_Et les passants qui passent les désignent du doigt_ _Mais les enfants qui s'aiment_
+_Et les passants qui passent les désignent du doigt /_ _Mais les enfants qui s'aiment /_
-_Ne sont là pour personne_
+_Ne sont là pour personne /_
-_Et c'est seulement leur ombre_
+_Et c'est seulement leur ombre /_
-_Qui tremble dans la nuit_
+_Qui tremble dans la nuit /_
-_Excitant la rage des passants_
+_Excitant la rage des passants /_
-_Leur rage, leur mépris, leurs rires et leur envie_ _Les enfants qui s'aiment ne sont là pour personne_ _Ils sont ailleurs bien plus loin que la nuit_
+_Leur rage, leur mépris, leurs rires et leur envie /_ _Les enfants qui s'aiment ne sont là pour personne /_ _Ils sont ailleurs bien plus loin que la nuit /_
-_Bien plus haut que le jour_
+_Bien plus haut que le jour /_
 _Dans l'éblouissante clarté de leur premier amour._

+### Teen lovers

+_Teen lovers embrace upright /_
+_Against night’s doors /_
+_And passers-by who pass by point their finger at them /_ _But teen lovers /_
+_Are there for no one /_
+_And it’s only their shadow /_
+_Which quivers in the night /_
+_Stirring up the anger of the passers-by /_
+_Their anger, their contempt, their laughs and their desire /_ _Teen lovers are there for no one /_
+_They’re elsewhere much further than the night /_ _Much higher than the day /_
+_In the dazzling light of their first love. /_